 There are also other safeguards for the media that allow the courts to stay legal action and protect against arbitrary use of investigation and enforcement powers.
-The Data Protection (Processing of Sensitive Personal Data) Order 2000 also added a 'special purposes' ground to assist public interest disclosure to the media, about a range of individual misconduct, in compliance with the data protection principles.

 Part of the journalistic exemption relates to the public interest.
 What counts as the public interest?